 The mixture of the Japanese Zen and Scandinavian styles is the perfect choice for designing a comfortable, minimalist workspace.
 You need to focus on featuring clean lines while using cozy design elements to emulate contrast.

-The use of clean lines and a decluttered aesthetic remains a focal point in Japandi interior designs, so that’s precisely how you must design your workspace as well.
+The use of clean lines and a decluttered aesthetic remains a focal point in Japandi interior design, so that’s precisely how you must design your workspace as well.
 The color scheme is cool, calm, and a mixture of light and earthy hues.
 Accent colors mostly consist of sleek ebony and elegant greys.
 The material palette mostly consists of natural materials.
 The wood used in Japandi style workspaces is on the darker and subdued side.
 Ash and teak are popular choices.

 You can decorate your Japandi style workspace with a simple, sophisticated desk.
 It has to be light in countenance.
 Heavyset furniture is the opposite of Zen.
 You can accentuate the whole look with pastel-colored fabrics such as mint green and powder blue.
 Planters can imitate a refreshingly organic vibe within the space, and your desk chair can be a midcentury modern style icon.
 A stylish Hans Wegner piece would look stunning.
 Natural fiber rugs and dry arrangements in a porcelain vase will cap off the look quite nicely.